Timemaster (role-playing game): Reception

-Steve Norledge reviewed Timemaster for White Dwarf #61, giving it an overall rating of 7 out of 10, and stated that "Overall, I quite liked Timemaster — it is an unpretentious little game, simple and yet provides the best yet framework for time travel rolegaming.
-It is eminently suited to the 'one-off' style of play, and, yet, with effort, would also be a good campaign game (though it would have a very episodic feel to it)."
+Steve Norledge reviewed Timemaster for White Dwarf #61, and stated that "Overall, I quite liked Timemaster — it is an unpretentious little game, simple and yet provides the best yet framework for time travel rolegaming."
+Norledge concluded by giving it an overall rating of 7 out of 10, saying, "It is eminently suited to the 'one-off' style of play, and, yet, with effort, would also be a good campaign game (though it would have a very episodic feel to it)."